rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 <programming-exercise name="Break the hash" tmcname="part3-01.password" course="Advanced Topics">

-In this exercise you are given a hash and a list of candidate passwords, and your task is to write a password guesser that finds the password in the candidates that was used to generate the hash.
+In this exercise you are given a hash and a list of candidate passwords.
+Your task is to write a password guesser which finds which password in the candidates list was the one that was used to generate the hash.

-The hash follows a common format used for storing hashed password
+The hash follows a common format used for storing hashed password:
 ```
 procotol$salt$hash
 ```